Mind over matter.

 Some two hours later, after a substantial schnitzel roll, a delicious dessert, two glasses of wine and a thoroughly engaging chat, I, somewhat sluggishly, continued my trek toward the valley’s neighbouring hills.
 The sun had already begun to dip by the time I lumbered up the livestock-lined slopes.

 Looking back over the valley, I was astounded by the beauty of the vineyard-laden landscape.
 I took a few moments to breathe it in.
-My boyhood hometown somehow looked different.
+My boyhood hometown had never looked so brilliant.
 I’d spent nearly two decades living in this illustrious part of the world, but never really appreciated it’s majestic splendour.
-My mind was blissfully calm with little to no thoughts of my upcoming stretches of isolation.
+My mind was blissfully calm with little to no thought of my imminent isolated struggle.

 All the details.